 Endscape - Journey on the Seas

-The sun would be on the horizon, just starting to rise as most people would still be asleep.
+The sun is on the horizon, just starting to rise as most people would still be asleep.
 The cobblestone walkway would be wet, some puddles of water along the ground, where some holes can be found.
 The docks have a few ships around, anchored and waiting to depart, when the sun finally finishes rising.
 The pitter patter of footsteps could be heard, small and shoe-less, splashing in some of the puddles as well.
 Two children, no taller than one meter, and with a slim physique are running through the streets, the two looking the same, but different at the same time.

 One is a girl, long black hair that covers the left half of her face, long enough to reach her thighs.
 He clothes are just a simple pair of tattered shorts and an old tattered t-shirt, the clothes are dirty, not having been cleaned in a long time.
 Her eyes are as blue as the ocean and slitted, like a dragons eye.
 The other, a boy, wears the exact same clothes, his hair is just as long, but it's white and covers the right side of his face.
 His eyes have the same slit as the girls, but his are as red as fire.
 The two breath heavily as they run through the streets, a worried expression on their faces.
 The girl leads the boy, holding his hand and not letting go of it.